mireklzicar/lineindex/docs/usage.rst

 Performance Considerations
 ------------------------

-- The first time you access a file, Linex creates an index file
+- The first time you access a file, LineIndex creates an index file
 - Subsequent access to the same file will reuse the index
 - Memory usage remains low even for very large files
 - For batch operations, using multiple workers can significantly improve performance